fmrl/flutterbye/README.md

 introduction
 ------------

+*this section is a work in progress; please consider it incomplete and inaccurate while it is being written and edited.*

 ### software verification

 verified languages such as [dafny] attempt to reconcile the implementation of a program against a mathematical proof of its behavior through a concept called refinement. this is similar to the relationship between base classes and derived classes in object oriented methodology, where a base class provides an abstract representation of a type and a derived type implements concrete behavior.